gridl/EvenVizion/README.md

 ` $python3 evenvizion_component.py --path_to_video="test_video/test_video.mp4" --experiment_folder="experiment"  --experiment_name="test_video_processing" --path_to_original_coordinate="test_video/original_coordinates.json" `

-All the parameters can be changed
+All the parameters can be changed.

 #### About the parameters:

-- path_to_video - path to analyze video
+- path_to_video - path to video that needs to be analyzed
-- experiment_folder - folder to save all script working results
+- experiment_folder - folder to save all the results of the script running
 - experiment_name - the name of an experiment
 - resize_width - to speed up the performance of the script, pictures will be resized to this width
-- path_to_original_coordinate - If you want to get a fixed object coordinate, specify the path to json with the original coordinate
+- path_to_original_coordinate - if you want to get fixed object coordinates, specify the path to json with the original coordinate
-- none_H_processing - there are some cases where Homography matrix can't be calculated, so you need to choose which script do you need to do in this case.
+- none_H_processing - there are some cases where Homography matrix can't be calculated, so you need to choose which script do you need to run in this case.
 If set True H = H on previous step, False - H = [1,0,0][0,1,0][0,0,1], it means there is no transformation on this frame
 - number_of_matching_points- the minimum number of the matching points to find homography matrix
 - show_matches - if you want to visualize matches, set True
 - heatmap_visualization - for getting heatmap visualization, set True